paramraghavan/beginners-py-learn/src/database/README.md

 # Database Servers

 Docker compose will run all needed development databases locally.
 A `docker-compose.yml` file has been provided.
-To startup the containaried local development environment, run:
+To startup the containerized local development environment, run:

 > **Pre-requisite**:
 >> You should have docker installed.
 If you are like me and using windows as your development enviroment